 The DiTC meets four times a year, and is represented twice yearly at the NZMA Council.
 The DiTC Chair sits on the NZMA Board.
 The DiTC chair is ex-officio on the NZMSA executive.
 The DiTC is also an invited observer to the Australian Medical Association Council of Doctors-in-Training.

-DiTC members:Dr Magnus Cheesman (Chair), Dr Hazel Wilks (PGY1 Rep 2018), Dr Thomas Wong, Dr Rathi Rajasekaran, Dr Kathryn Rollo, Dr
+DiTC members:Dr Magnus Cheesman (Chair), Dr Carrie Bryers, Dr Hazel Wilks (PGY1 Rep 2018), Dr Megan De Lambert (PGY1 Rep 2019), Dr Rathi Rajasekaran, Dr Thomas Wong,

 If you are interested in becoming a member of the DiTC and want to know what's involved, click here.